-Portraiture in its extensive conceptual sense was used to facilitate participant’s self-representation and was delivered over a series of 5 day artist led residency workshops in each of the partner countries.
-The artwork production was a collaborative journey under taken by the artists with participants and offered us a powerful display of participants’ voices as presented through their stories, as well as their portraits beyond current clichéd representation.
+Portraiture in its extensive conceptual sense was used to facilitate participants’ self-representation and was delivered over a series of five-day, artist-led residency workshops in each of the partner countries.
+The artwork production was a collaborative journey undertaken by the artists with participants, and offered a powerful display of participants’ voices as presented through their stories, as well as their portraits beyond current clichéd representation.

-In Cristina Nuñez video work UNCOOL; silence subverts addiction through an amplification of the emotive voice that places emphasis on ‘self’ as both the cause and cure.
+In Cristina Nuñez’s video work UNCOOL, silence subverts addiction through an amplification of the emotive voice that places emphasis on ‘self’ as both the cause and cure.

 Selda Asal’s, video animation I Need to Change the Last Line presents us with a series of self-storying narratives recounting the reconstructed past, perceived present and the imagined future alongside reoccurring themes of family and love.

-Building on ideas in the Bill of Recovery Rights a consultative RECOVERIST MANIFESTO with an introduction by author, Will Self was developed, poetically giving voice and raising recovery awareness, whilst putting diverse experience at the heart of the conversation.
+Building on ideas in the Bill of Recovery Rights, Dr Clive Parkinson led on the consultatively developed the Recoverist Manifesto.
+With an introduction by author Will Self, the text poetically gives voice for raising recovery awareness, whilst putting diverse experience at the heart of the conversation.